July 21, 2024

 Be Prepared To Fight Infection

-I carry a bleach/water mix in a spray bottle in case a catfish or live shrimp pokes me.
+I carry a bleach/water mix in a spray bottle in case something pokes me.
 I will spray the open wound since the spray serves as an excellent antiseptic and works better than alcohol.

 Some people recommend 10 parts water for every 1 part bleach.
 I also carry plenty of bottled water to drain out the wound.